isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/authoring-file-management.md

         If you are moving folders with the same name without selecting this option, then the operation will abort with a message.

     -   **Source Path\(s\)**: Specify the location of folders that you want to move.
-Typically, you will have to copy and paste the source location from the browser’s address bar.
+Typically, you will have to copy and paste the source location from the browser's address bar.
 You can specify multiple folder locations by clicking the **Add** button.

     -   **Destination Path**: Specify the location where you want to move the source folders.